 Check our resource article on the Employee Breaks Policy, or download a free template and adjust it to your business needs.

 A reliable and accurate time-tracking software like Timeero can support your employee break policy and implement the best break-related practices into the regular workflow.
+So, how can Timeero help you maintain compliance with Washington break laws?

 Once you have employee breaks clearly defined in your policy, you can use Timeero to set up the break periods accordingly and assign the breaks to your employees.